mrhm-dev/full-stack-army/resources/lecture-101/README.md

 <b>Step-by-step Guidelines</b>

-<p>Here are some step-by-step guidelines fr designing a RESTful API:</p>
+<p>Here are some step-by-step guidelines for designing a RESTful API:</p>

-1. Identify the resources.The first step is to identify the resources that will be exposed by the API.
+1. Identify the resources.
+The first step is to identify the resources that will be exposed by the API.
 A resource can be anything that can be named, such as a user, a product, or an order.

 2. Determine the HTTP methods.
 The next step is to determine the HTTP methods that will be used to access the resources.
 The most common HTTP methods are GET, POST, PUT, PATCH and DELETE.

 3. Create URLs for the resources.
 Each resource should have a unique URL.
 URIs should be consistent and easy to remember.

 4. Define the payloads.
-The payload is the data that is sent to the server or returned form the server.
+The payload is the data that is sent to the server or returned from the server.
 The payload format should be consistent for all resources.

-5. Test the APi.
-Once tha API is designed, it should be tested to make sure that is works as expected.
+5. Test the API.
+Once the API is designed, it should be tested to make sure that it works as expected.

 <b>Example</b>